PeterConstable/PythonTutorial/8_List_Tuple_Range.md

 We've learned about several basic types in Python: numbers, booleans and strings.
 There was one important way that strings differed from the others: strings are a container-like type, and specifically a _sequence type_.
 In this lesson, we'll learn about some other sequence types, ```list```, ```tuple``` and ```range```.

 There are several operations that can be performed on any sequence type.
-We'll introduce each type first, and the go over the common operations.
+We'll introduce each type first, and then go over the common operations.

 There are also other operations that are specific to strings, or specific to lists and other mutable sequence types; we'll save those topics for later lessons.